thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 ### slide 16 - Puppet Module Generate

-So now let's say that you have used puppet module generate to create  your module structure for you.
-Puppet creates the directories, and the appropriate files in those directories, that you need for testing .
+Next let's look at a recommended structure for your testing directories.
+If you use puppet module generate to create your module,  Puppet creates the directories, and the appropriate files in those directories, that you need for testing .

 ### Slide 17 - Testing Directory Tree